GeraldTrost/xxDevPlus/README.md

 this is intended:

 xxDevPlus should become a collection of smart tools and base classes for most any java App and/or csharp App
-- in other words: it schould become a smart and reliable developer's kernel addressing most common developers' tasks.
+- in other words: it schould become a smart and reliable developers' kernel addressing most common developers' tasks.

 status: